splunk/observability-workshop/docs/module1/intro.md

 ---

-## 1. Introduction to the SignalFx environment
+## 1. Introduction to the SignalFx UI

-Logon to the SignalFx organization you have been invited to
+Logon to the SignalFx organization you have been invited to.

-Hover over _**DASHBOARDS**_ in the top menu, and then click on All Dashboards.
+Hover over **DASHBOARDS** in the top menu, and then click on All Dashboards.
 A number of prebuilt dashboards are provided for you in your default view.

 ![Dashboards](../images/module1/M1-l1-1.png)